Overview

 Initiating a Project

-In this course, students develop a structured approach to project initiation and an understanding of the performance domains of stakeholders, planning and communication.
+In this course, students develop a structured approach to project initiation and a understanding of the performance domains of stakeholders, planning and communication.
 Key to this approach is the linkage of the business need to the project outcomes and application of project selection in an organization.
 Students will examine the Project Charter, linking the business case to the project objectives and outcomes.
-Examining various models, artifacts, and methodology to use when initiating a project for traditional, agile and hybrid.
-Students will learn the Stakeholder Project Management Principles, including analysis of project stakeholders, tailoring to stakeholders and project methodology, determining which artifacts are relevant for stakeholder analysis and creation of a stakeholder engagement plan to deliver identified outcomes.
+Examining various models, methods, and artifacts to use when initiating a project for traditional, agile and hybrid.
+Students will learn the stakeholder Project Management Principles including analysis of project stakeholders, tailoring to stakeholders and project methodology and determining which artifacts are relevant for stakeholder analysis to create a stakeholder engagement plan to deliver identified outcomes.
+Students will learn appropriate communication methods based on project methodology and how to properly assess communication in delivering planned outcomes.
 Communication models and methodology will be examined to create a communication plan to engage identified stakeholders.
-Students will learn appropriate communication methods based on project methodology and how to properly assess communication is delivering planned outcomes.
+Materials in this class are based on the A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) - Seventh Edition, Project Management Institute Inc., 2021.

 Professional Communications